NOTE: This will be a living post, and will be updated as needed to meet current needs.

 I recognize that weight can potentially be a topic that’s upsetting and/or otherwise loaded for some visitors, and the reasons why are often complex.
 Respect and transparency are at the forefront of the content I create, and I hope you, the reader, will take the same approach with any comments you post.

 I expect there will be disagreements among yourselves, and I’m cool with that.
 We may agree on some things, but part ways on others.
 As long as there’s a modicum of respect towards others as human beings, I will allow it.

 It is out of respect for you that I have chosen not to post specific stats like weight and height.
 Instead, I’m using BMI classes paired with height to provide a basic description as to where I started from.
 I recognize that the BMI system is flawed, and has its’ drawbacks in terms of accuracy for those who are outliers from what’s considered the norm.

-I prefer to shift the focus away from trash-talking ourselves or making ourselves feel bad that we may not look a specific way, and toward viewing ourselves as more than the sum of our looks, whether we have goals in the area of health and fitness.
+I prefer to shift the focus away from trash-talking ourselves or making ourselves feel bad that we may not look a specific way, and toward viewing ourselves as more than the sum of our looks, whether we have goals in the area of health and fitness or elsewhere.